-Industria: Say Hello to OPM’s New Wonder Boy UNIQUE
+Industria: Say Hello to OPM’s Favorite Wonder Boy UNIQUE

 Unique, the elusive young man known to be pensive, is all smiles this time.
 And why wouldn’t he be?
-It’s his first solo concert and the whole Kia Theatre is singing––to his music, to his lyrics, to him.
+This is his first solo concert and the whole Kia Theatre is singing––to his music, to his lyrics, to him.